cashapp/logquacious/README.md

 Setting up a web server if you don't already have one:

 * Install Caddy: `curl https://getcaddy.com | bash -s personal`
-* Create a `Caddyfile` to listen on port 8080 with http, also to talk to your ElasticSearch server:
+* Create a `Caddyfile` to listen on port 8080 with http, also to talk to your Elasticsearch server:
 ```
 :8080
 proxy /es my-elastic-search-hostname:9200 {